Skip to content

 Note

-The following configuration information pertains to Guance and the high availability OpenSearch deployment scenario.
+The following configuration information applies to Guance and the high availability OpenSearch deployment scenario.

 Hostname IP Address Role k8s Configuration Data Disk Storage